 Lack of Details and Coping Strategies

 While most of the analysis is good, there is a lack of powerful coping strategies.
 This is not an how to book or a power move resources for you to destroy or learn how to effectively disable assholes.

 It’s not also highly detailed in the analysis of social dynamics of domination and aggression.

 The No Asshole Rule is not just personal opinion, but it’s a well researched and data-backed work which I appreciated.

 I liked Robert Sutton’s psychological analysis and understanding of the phenomenon of workplace bullying and aggression.

 The Asshole Rule is a quick and helpful read.

-And I find that a blanket “no to assholes” is more of a moralistic stance than a highly realistic one.
+Personally, I find that a blanket “no to assholes” might more of a moralistic stance than a highly realistic one.

 But if you want to learn to play the asshole game against assholes this might not be the right book for you (this website is).

 But I recommend The No Asshole Rule to people who are responsible of business culture.
 And to those who want to understand better overly aggressive, dominant and overall unpleasant people.